cjross23/DynamicDispatch/doc/create-demonstration-directions.md

 ## Conclusion

-You have build a mechanism for modeling and performing dynamic method dispatch in Java.
+You have built a mechanism for modeling and performing dynamic method dispatch in Java.
 You have learned how to use the API for `DynamicDispatch`.
 And you have demonstrated a gamut of functionality and behaviour.

 ## Grading